 Ludwig II celebrated his birthday and name day here every 25 August.
 To perfect the impression made by the room, servants in Oriental costume were positioned in the hall, where they had to smoke hookahs and drink tea.
 Contrived scenes of this sort were in the tradition of tableaux vivants (‘living pictures’) that was very popular in the 19th century.
 The 19th century’s enthusiasm for the Orient led to many creative forms of interior decoration, but this hall – in the midst of the high mountains – is unique and conceivable only with King Ludwig II.

-Guided tours (in German) daily 11 am, 1 pm, 2 pm, 3 pm or on request (max 30 people)
+Guided tours (in German) daily 11 am, 1 pm, 2 pm, 3 pm and others as needed (maximum 30 people)

 Alpine Garden / Branch of the Munich Botanic Garden